vedantsp/vedant.pro/README.md

 ## <a name="introduction">🤖 About this portfolio</a>

 I built this 3D portfolio website with React.js for handling the user interface, Three.js for rendering 3D elements, and styled with TailwindCSS.
-The primary goal is to demonstrate the my skills in a unique manner that creates a lasting impact.
+The primary goal is to demonstrate  my skills in a unique manner that showcase my capabilities, skill sets and my past work.

 <div align="center">
   <br />